typosquatter/ail-typo-squatting/README.md

 ...
 ````

-## Dns output
+## DNS output

-In case dns resolve is selected, an additional file will be created in JSON format
+In case DNS resolve is selected, an additional file will be created in JSON format

 each keys are variations and may have a field "ip" if the domain name have been resolved.
 The filed "NotExist" will be there each time with a Boolean value to determine if the domain is existing or not.